shuozhixu/Modelling_2024/README.md

 		2   92.90638000    # Nb
 		3   180.94788000   # Ta

-All results for random MoNbTa have been calculated.
+Lattice parameter, elastic constants, and GSFE of random MoNbTa have been calculated.
 They are summarized in the file `MoNbTa/random/data_random.txt` in this GitHub repository.
 Most results were based on the [EAM potential](http://dx.doi.org/10.1016/j.commatsci.2021.110942) while those at 0 K were also based on the [MTP](http://dx.doi.org/10.1038/s41524-023-01046-z).
 We can compare the two potentials for properties at 0 K in the paper.

 #### Warren-Cowley (WC) parameter